 Where will the flooring be installed?

-Humidity will majorly affect the wood.
-The more humid it is the more the wood will expand and contract.
+Humidity does affect the behavior of the wood.
+The more humid the environment is the more the wood will expand and contract.
 This will happen for both solid wood and engineered wood; however, engineered wood can handle the humidity more than solid wood and will not contract and expand as much.
-It is never a good idea to install solid wood below ground since the moisture will cause damage as the wood expands and contracts.
+Our trusted team can assist in making the perfect selection based on your specific needs.